-Raise the load from the stack by tilting the mast back just enough to lift the load from the surface.
-Or, with the mast still vertical, raise the forks until they begin to lift the load. at this point, apply the minimum back tilt that will stabilize the load.
+Raise the load from the stack by tilting the forks back just enough to lift the load from the surface.
+Or, with the mast still vertical, raise the forks until they begin to lift the load.
+At this point, apply the minimum back tilt that will stabilize the load.

-Check your travel path, slowly back up until clear of the stack, stop, and then lower the load to the travel position [150~200 mm (6~8 in) off the ground].
+Check your travel path, slowly back up until clear of the stack, stop, and then lower the load to the travel position [ $150\sim200$ mm ( $6\sim8$ in) off the ground].
 Tilt full back to travel (Except for certain loads that may have to be transported as level as possible).
 Be sure the load is back flush against the carriage or front face of the forks.

-Certain loads must be transported as level as possible.
+" Certain loads must be transported as level as possible.

-10. SHUT DOWN PROCEDURE
+9. SHUT DOWN PROCEDURE

-- ※ Always leave your lift truck in a safe condition. - 1) When you leave your truck, or park it, follow these safety rules - (1) Park in a safe area away from normal traffic. - (2) Never park on a grade. - (3) Never park in areas that block emergency routes or equipment, access to fire aisles, or stairways and fire equipment. - 2) Before leaving the operator's position - (1) Bring the truck to a complete stop. - (2) Put the directional control lever in the NEUTRAL position. - (3) Apply the parking brake. - (4) Lower the lifting mechanism-carriage and forks or attachment fully to the ground. - 3) In addition, when leaving the truck unattended - (1) Tilt the mast forward until the forks are level and flat on the ground. - (2) Turn the starting switch to the OFF position and remove the key. - (3) Block the wheels, if the truck must be left on an incline or you have any doubt about the truck moving from a safe position.
+- \ Always leave your lift truck in a safe condition. - 1) When you leave your truck, or park it, follow these safety rules - (1) Park in a safe area away from normal traffic. - (2) Never park on a grade. - (3) Never park in areas that block emergency routes or equipment, access to fire aisles, or stairways and fire equipment. - 2) Before leaving the operator's position - (1) Bring the truck to a complete stop. - (2) Put the joystick in the NEUTRAL position. - (3) Lower the lifting mechanism-carriage and forks or attachment fully to the ground. - 3) In addition, when leaving the truck unattended - (1) Tilt the forks forward until the forks are level and flat on the ground. - (2) Turn the starting switch to the OFF position and remove the key. - (3) Block the wheels, if the truck must be left on an incline or you have any doubt about the truck moving from a safe position.